el710/CommU/README.md

        Protect the Flame of Prometheus from the darkness of ignorance.*

 ## Prolog
-The needs to unite humans in one community passed test of time with unsatisfaction results:
+The needs to unite humans in one community passed test of time with main results:

+- Humans never change
-- Centralized management model can be effective only for the small groups, where all the processes are obvious for everyone.
+- Centralized management model and Common managment model can be effective only for the small groups, where all the processes are obvious for everyone.
-- Common managment model also has group size limit.

 ```
 Large group can't be managed effectively
 ```
 **Main problem:
 The composition of Homo representatives will never change.
 This is the basis of nature's genetics.
 Mankind will always represent a mixture of individuals of different levels of consciousness from Buddha to Hitler.
-And only proportion will play a role.
 None level of civilization will change this!**

-Here is the solve:
+Here is the one vision of solve:
 An effective unification model is the coexistence of multiple business groups of people.
 And it is much better if the groups are smaller and the number of groups is larger.
 In a smaller group, people are more free